 Taxonomic implications.
 Multiple species is the null hypothesis unless the fundamental data concerning Tyrannosaurus is seriously challenged by examination of the status of the specimens utilized in Paul et al. (2022) and this analysis.
 The simplistic argument by Carr et al. (2022) that a monospecific Tyrannosaurus is the null hypothesis is correspondingly biased towards that theory.

-Famed Tyrannosaurus rex does not deserve special scientific deference, protection and research effort
+Famed Tyrannosaurus rex does not deserve nor reuire special scientific deference, protection and research effort

 In the submitted version of Paul et al. (2022) it was repeatedly noted that Tyrannosaurus is just another dinosaur and it should be treated like such, and our results not be subjected to greater or lesser critical analysis.
 Reviewers required that those comments be cut back, which proved to be a mistake.
 So was inattentively not pointing to that the recent designation of Allosaurus species by Chure & Loewen (2020) was properly accepted with little criticism despite lacking statistics, tight stratigraphy, numerous nonoverlapping characters, and so forth—had that been done that criticism of Paul et al. (2022) would have been technically undercut and perhaps tamped down.